inferno-framework/us-core-test-kit/docs/Overview.md

 The US Core Test Kit serves two purposes:
 * Provide general testing to servers implementing the US Core Implementation Guide
-* Provide tests to other Test Kits that target other implementation guides, or certification criterion, that may reference US Core.
+* Provide tests to other test kits that target other implementation guides, or certification criterion, that may reference US Core.

 This guide is targeting users who would like to run the US Core Test Kit without being the context of another Implementation Guide or certification criterion.

-# Testing Options
+## Testing Options

 Users of the test kit are presented with two options: